Skip to menu Skip to content Skip to footer

 Overview

-For your half year of full-time studies, you'll select from nearly 30 courses providing you with a high level of specialised knowledge of agribusiness management together with business and communication skills associated with your selected areas of study.
+During your half year of study, you'll gain a high level of specialised knowledge of agribusiness management together with business and communication skills.

 Location